OPTIONS Tools & Resources

 The OPTIONS Consortium, with work led by FSG, recently created the Plan 4 PrEP tool to support national planning for oral PrEP rollout.
 The tool was developed based on experiences in South Africa, Kenya and Zimbabwe, where OPTIONS supported the Ministries of Health and technical working groups (TWGs) in each country to develop a strategy for oral PrEP introduction.
 For example, Kenya recently launched oral PrEP at a national level utilized these tools in supporting the planning.

-The Plan 4 PrEP tool includes four steps.
-Implementers may use all four steps to guide the entire planning process or use only specific parts.
+The Plan 4 PrEP tool includes six steps.
+Implementers may use all six steps to guide the entire planning process or use only specific parts.
 Either way, this tool helps answer the tough questions that must be considered when preparing for oral PrEP introduction.
 The tool is particularly useful for policy makers, TWGs or others planning for oral PrEP introduction at the national or sub-national level.
 In addition, it’s a useful tool for implementing partners and advocates pursuing oral PrEP rollout.

 1. Situation Analysis: Understand what you are starting with as you prepare to offer oral PrEP.